ekeane22/inst414-final-project-Erin-Keane/README.md

 # Set Up Instructions
+#### The link for the Data located in the Google Drive: https://drive.google.com/drive/folders/1Uxc7B8nxQeL2OsyVz_CJU0bF-OcaJY_c?usp=sharing

 #### 1. Enter this in the terminal: 'python3 -m venv .venv'
 #### 2. Entier this in the terminal: 'source .venv/bin/activate'
 #### 3. Clone the repository (using "git clone {repository URL}")